 As our eight classes of Yoga/Healing Touch Internship graduates can attest, something powerful happens through 200-hours of study and practice-teaching among friends.

 Walnut Hills welcomed us to be part of their Thriving Community grant through Interact for Health -- thank you!
 We have enjoyed working with Betty Waite of the Walnut Hills Redevelopment Foundation, Jeff Brewster of Healing 4 Humanity/Dillard Center, Gary Dangel of Elevate Walnut Hills and so many new friends to welcome a neighborhood-focused Yoga/Healing Touch Internship in Walnut Hills.
 Fourteen residents/friends gathered on Saturdays at the Walnut Hills Redevelopment Foundation to practice yoga together, to learn how to teach yoga and meditation--especially to beginners--and how to invite change from the inside-out in ourselves first and then in our neighborhoods.
-This program cost the participants $50, and they were asked to invest 200 hours giving-back to their community . . .
+In addition to a very reduced cost, interns were asked to invest 200 hours giving-back to their community . . .
 100 of the hours in teaching yoga and offering Healing Touch sessions at our VITALITY-sponsored classes and another 100 hours working to raise vegetables and fruit in the many Walnut Hills' community gardens.
 Graduates of the Yoga/Healing Touch Internship earned a 200-hour Yoga Alliance certificate which allows them to teach yoga anywhere.
-Such a certificate-program usually costs $2000 or more, and these neighborhood interns received the opportunity for $50 and 200 hours of their time in their own neighborhood as we all awaken to health and wellness in our own lives.

-We worked in Avondale at Gabriel's Place in the Fall 2015, and we've begun working more intentionally in Bond Hill.
-Tikkun Farm for yoga/meditation & Walnut Hills gardens in 2017.
-Which community would like to be next?
+We worked in Avondale at Gabriel's Place in the Fall 2015, and in 2016 we began working more intentionally in Bond Hill.
+Tikkun Farm welcomed our interns for yoga/meditation, and we kept Walnut Hills gardens continuing to thrive in 2017.
+We helped Aprilann Pandora and her Eden Urban Gardens LLC grow deeper roots in 2018 in Wooden Shoe Hollow and her new, very exciting location in Avondale.
+Which community / garden would like to be next?